How anaesthesia vaporisers work explained simply

 In the vaporiser, the bimetallic strip is fixed in such a way that it offers a resistance to flow entering the vaporising chamber.
 When the temperature of the vaporising chamber drops, the bimetallic bends and moves away.
 This reduces the resistance to flow and thus more flow occurs into the vaporising chamber.

-Positive pressure ventilation result in intermittent pressure changes.
+Positive pressure ventilation results in intermittent pressure changes.
 During the positive pressure, there is a pressure rise and during expiration, there is a sharp drop in pressure.
-These pressure changes can be transmitted back into the vaporiser and can affect the concentration of anaesthetic agent delivered.
+These pressure changes can be transmitted back into the vaporiser and can affect the concentration of the anaesthetic agent delivered.
 The effect of changing pressure affecting the output of the vaporiser is called the “pumping effect”.
 In this section, this effect and the methods used by vaporiser designers to prevent it from happening are explained.
-Below is shown a basic vaporiser and beyond it a bag to represent positive pressure ventilation.
+Below is shown a basic vaporiser and a bag beyond to represent positive pressure ventilation.

-This extra fresh gas that enters the vaporising chamber collects anaesthetic vapor.
+This extra fresh gas that enters the vaporising chamber collects anaesthetic vapour.

 Now see what happens when the positive pressure is suddenly released (expiration).
-The previously compressed gases now suddenly expands in all directions.
+The previously compressed gases now suddenly expand in all directions.

-Some of the rapidly expanding gas (containing vapor) enter the inlet of the vaporiser and cross over into the ‘by pass’ channel as shown below.
+Some of the rapidly expanding gas (containing vapour) enters the inlet of the vaporiser and crosses over into the ‘bypass’ channel as shown below.

-Normally, a vaporiser ‘by pass’ channel does not have vapor.
-So this vapor due the ‘pumping effect’ is additional.
-When this ‘by pass’ vapor flows across to the exit of the vaporiser, it meets the vapor from the vaporising chamber.
-The addition of the ‘by pass’ vapor to the vapor from the vaporising chamber raises the final concentration of anaesthetic delivered. i.e. The ‘pumping effect’ increases the delivered concentration of anaesthetic agent.
+Normally, a vaporiser’s ‘bypass’ channel does not have vapour.
+So this vapour due to the ‘pumping effect’ is additional.
+When this ‘bypass’ vapour flows across to the exit of the vaporiser, it meets the vapour from the vaporising chamber.
+The addition of the ‘bypass’ vapour to the vapour from the vaporising chamber raises the final concentration of the anaesthetic delivered. i.e. The ‘pumping effect’ increases the delivered concentration of the anaesthetic agent.

 Vaporiser designers have various tricks to reduce the ‘pumping effect’ and some of these are discussed below: